CurveDocs/curve-resources/docs/crv-token/crv-basics.md

 You can find the release schedule for the next six years at this address on the main UI: [**https://dao.curve.fi/inflation**](https://dao.curve.fi/inflation)​.

-There is also detailed documentation in the [Supply & Distribution](./crv-tokenomics.md#crv-emissions-for-the-next-10-years) about the CRV emissions for the next 10 years, and the [emissions calculator](./crv-tokenomics.md#emissions-calculator) can be used to see the emissions for any year.
+There is also detailed documentation in the [Supply & Distribution](./crv-tokenomics.md#crv-emissions-for-the-next-10-years) about the CRV emissions for the next 10 years, and the [supply calculator](./crv-tokenomics.md#supply-calculator) can be used to see the emissions for any year.

 ## **What is the current circulating supply?**